 This same approach may be valuable when it comes to giving your children an opportunity to “fail” with money.
 For parents, seeing kids fail can be challenging.
 But letting them experience some financial mistakes can help them develop financial responsibility and independence.

-“When parents swoop in and save their kids financially, they’re putting out a safety net,” says Jamie Wells, vice president and Wealth Planner for Ascent Private Capital Management of U.S. Bank.
+“When parents swoop in and save their kids financially, they’re putting out a safety net,” says Jamie Vandergriff, vice president and wealth strategist for Ascent Private Capital Management of U.S. Bank.
 “If there is no net, kids will figure things out faster to save themselves.”

 1. Provide a work-based allowance

 One experiment to help children practice managing money would be to pay them their allowance upfront for one month.
 If they run out of money before the month ends, they might have to pass up an activity with friends.
-“If they are allowed to make those mistakes, they’re going to eventually incorporate some smarter analysis into the way they spend,” Wells says.
+“If they’re allowed to make those mistakes, they’re going to eventually incorporate some smarter analysis into the way they spend,” Vandergriff says.

 2. Practice using a credit card